linkedinlabs/realish-figma/build-README-template.md

 To upgrade a local plugin build (and replace the old version):

-1. Unzip the `Randomizer.figmaplugin.zip` file.
+1. Unzip the `Realish.figmaplugin.zip` file.
 2. Copy the `dist` directory and `manifest.json` file.
 3. Locate the directory where the current version of the plugin resides.
 4. Replace the current versions of `dist` and `manifest.json` with the new ones.